When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

 - All first kisses create sparks.

 The answers?
-Fiction, fiction, fiction, fiction.
-The fact is, these are the lies that fictional romance might make you believe.
+Fiction, fiction, fiction, fiction, fiction.
+The fact is, these are the lies behind the first kiss in fiction.

 Myth #1: All romantic relationships begin with a kiss.